devHazz/fsdi/README.md

 FSDIntercept.
 A tool built whilst research was conducted on the FSD Protocol

 ## How did this come about?
-Got bored one day and figured I'd develop my understanding on TCP Packet Sniffing. (plus the FSD Protocol is non-encrypted and in plaintext)
+Decided to do some research into the FSD Protocol used by VATSIM and IVAO, then build a tool out of it